-If you're self-employed, you pay both the employee and employer portions of employment taxes on your self-employment income.
+If you're self-employed, you pay both the employee and employer portions of payroll taxes on your self-employment income.
 The employer portion (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.
+You also may be eligible for some COVID-19 payroll tax relief.
+(See "What's new!" at right.)

 As a self-employed taxpayer, you may benefit from other above-the-line deductions as well.
-You can deduct 100% of health insurance costs for yourself, your spouse and your dependents, up to your net self-employment income.
+You can deduct 100% of health insurance costs for yourself, your spouse and your dependents, up to your net selfemployment income.
 You also can deduct contributions to a retirement plan and, if you're eligible, an HSA for yourself.
 And you might be able to deduct home office expenses.
-(See Case Study 5 on page 12.)
+(See page 12.)
 Above-the-line deductions are particularly valuable because they reduce your AGI and, depending on the specific deduction, your modified AGI (MAGI), which are the triggers for certain additional taxes and the phaseouts of many tax breaks.